Language Guide (proto 2)

 • string and bytes are compatible as long as the bytes are valid UTF-8.

-• Embedded messages are compatible with bytes if the bytes contain an encoded version of the message.
+• Embedded messages are compatible with bytes if the bytes contain an encoded instance of the message.

 • fixed32 is compatible with sfixed32, and fixed64 with sfixed64.

-• For string, bytes, and message fields, optional is compatible with repeated.
-Given serialized data of a repeated field as input, clients that expect this field to be optional will take the last input value if it’s a scalar type field or merge all input elements if it’s a message type field.
+• For string, bytes, and message fields, singular is compatible with repeated.
+Given serialized data of a repeated field as input, clients that expect this field to be singular will take the last input value if it’s a primitive type field or merge all input elements if it’s a message type field.
 Note that this is not generally safe for numeric types, including bools and enums.
-Repeated fields of numeric types can be serialized in the packed format, which will not be parsed correctly when an optional field is expected.
+Repeated fields of numeric types may be serialized in the packed format, which will not be parsed correctly when a singular field is expected.

 • Changing a default value is generally OK, as long as you remember that default values are never sent over the wire.
 Thus, if a program receives a message in which a particular field isn’t set, the program will see the default value as it was defined in that program’s version of the protocol.
 It will NOT see the default value that was defined in the sender’s code.